Joao4569/ocean-basket-restaurant/README.md

 After completing the basic conception of my idea and designing some basic structure to it, I then proceeded to setting up my IDE for the project using the steps recommended by Code Institute, namely:
 1. Install Django and supported libraries
 2. Create new Django project and app
-3. Deploy project to Heroku --- 4)??
+3. Deploy project to Heroku
-4. Set project to use Cloudinary and PostgreSQL --- 3)??
+4. Set project to use Cloudinary and PostgreSQL

 ### Installing Django and supporting libraries

 1. Install Django version 3.2 which is the Long Term Support version of Django and recommended by Code Institute for the use on our projects.
 2. Installed gunicorn as the server to run Django on Heroku.
-3. I Installed the supporting libraries, dj_database_url and psycopg2 in order to run PostgreSQL!!!!!!!!SQLite3.
+3. I Installed the supporting libraries, dj_database_url and psycopg2 in order to run PostgreSQL (SQLite3 as per Django documentation).
-4. Installed supporting library , in order to run cloudinary as storage for the project's images (dj3-cloudinary-storage)????
+4. Installed supporting library , in order to run cloudinary as storage for the project's images.

 ### Create new Django project and app